What is a Credit Card Balance Transfer?

-A credit card balance transfer is where you take the balance of one credit card and transfer it to another credit card.
+A credit card balance transfer is defined as a transfer of funds from one credit account to another credit account.
 This typically requires a balance transfer percentage fee and a new annual percentage rate (APR) to consider.

 Pros of a Credit Card Balance Transfer

 Balance transfers are strong financial option available to consumers.
 This can help lower the interest rate on your card or lengthen the payback time that can help save users large sums of money of time.

 If the credit card company you are considering offers a waived balance transfer fee and a lower APR, you could end up saving money by completing the transfer.
 Oftentimes, companies will offer a 0% APR on a balance transfer, which could equate to big interest savings for you.

 Most balance transfers allow you to transfer more than one balance to the new account.
 This means that if you had multiple credit cards with balances, you could consolidate those debts and payments into one account.
 This can make payments and overall debt management a lot easier for your budget or financial plans.

 Interested in other options for debt consolidation?
 Find out about our consolidation loans here.

 The credit bureaus look at your debt utilization percentage, which is the amount of credit you are using compared to the total amount of credit available.
 If you opened a new account and completed a balance transfer, you now have twice as much available credit.